 "Meanwhile, I was working as a private chef and catering, so I was cooking a lot, building my skill, but not working at restaurants anymore," Rachelle recalls.

 One day, one of her class participants asked her to go on an interview for a private chef.

 "There is a family in Marin County who is looking for a full-time private chef," she told Rachelle.
 Rachelle did not know which family she was interviewing for.

 "The way I found out was the woman told me where to go for the interview, and everybody knew where the family lived.
 So it was a very weird moment.
 I am from a small town and Star Wars changed everything," Rachelle recalls her experience.
 "I had to be very 'quiet.'
 Luckily, there was no Internet, so I could not go on Facebook and tell my friends that I am going to an interview at George Lucas' home.
 If I did, I would not have been hired!"

-Although she lacked a culinary degree and Michelin Star restaurant experience on her resume, George Lucas hired her to be his family private chef.
+Although she lacked a culinary degree and Michelin Star restaurant experience on her resume, George Lucas hired her to be his family's private chef.
 Asked why he hired her, Rachelle says, "I was trusted by someone, a friend of theirs.
 She saw something in me that she thought was a good match.
-Also, I did not come in as a stiff chef coat.
+Also, I did not come in with a stiff chef coat.
 I looked very professional but very comfortable with my skin.
-Though it was my biggest opportunity in my life, I was comfortable with his kids.
+Though it was the biggest opportunity in my life, I was comfortable with his kids.
 I think it was them who got me the job."